dnanexus/samtools/README.md

 With limited hardware configurations, the background compaction performed by `samtools rocksort` may be counterproductive.
 You can effectively disable background compaction by setting the data size estimate absurdly large, e.g. `-s 999999T`.
 The result will usually still be modestly faster than `samtools sort`, except for datasets that fit entirely in the provisioned RAM.

-If you disable background compactions then you can also increase the RAM per thread setting (`-m`) by 50-100%.
+If you disable background compactions then you can also increase the RAM per thread setting (`-m`) by 50% or so.
 This is because some of the provisioned memory is set aside for background compactions, and will not be used if they're disabled.

 #### Setting the scratch directory